Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Can I appeal the IRMAA determination?

-You can appeal the IRMAA determination – filing for a redetermination – if you believe that your calculation is erroneous.
+You can appeal the IRMAA determination – filing for a redetermination – if you believe the calculation was erroneous.
 In addition, if you have had a life-changing event such as a loss of income or divorce, then you can refile or you can file for a redetermination using Form SSA-44.
+For example, if you were still working in 2023 but have since retired, your current income might be lower than the income that was reflected on your 2023 tax return.
+If that’s the case, you can file for a redetermination, instead of waiting for your tax returns to catch up.

 Why does Medicare have premium surcharges for people with higher incomes?

-Beneficiaries’ premiums only cover about 26% of the cost of Part B, and about 17% of the cost of Part D (and that’s with IRMAA surcharges in effect for beneficiaries with high incomes).
-Most of the cost of Part B and Part D is covered by general revenues, and the IRMAA surcharges help to spread that cost to beneficiaries who can afford to pay a larger share of the cost of their coverage.
+Beneficiaries’ premiums only cover about 25% of the cost of Part B, and about 15% of the cost of Part D — and that’s with IRMAA surcharges in effect for beneficiaries with high incomes.
+Most of the cost of Medicare Part B and Part D is covered by general revenues, and the IRMAA surcharges help to spread that cost to beneficiaries who can afford to pay a larger share of the cost of their coverage.

-Further complications have been introduced as a result of the SECURE Act (Setting Every Community Up for Retirement Enhancement Act of 2019), which was enacted in late 2019.
-The SECURE Act has a number of different features – such as allowing IRA contributions after age 70½ if you’re still earning an income – and it extends the minimum age that one must receive RMDs (Required Minimum Distributions) from 70½ to 72.
+Further complications were introduced under the SECURE Act (Setting Every Community Up for Retirement Enhancement Act of 2019), enacted in late 2019.
+The SECURE Act has a number of different features – such as allowing IRA contributions after age 70½ if you’re still earning an income – and it extended the minimum age that one must receive RMDs (Required Minimum Distributions) from 70½ to 72.

 The reason this may be important is that it is possible that delaying receiving RMDs may also reduce IRMAA if your Modified Adjusted Gross Income is close to the limits stated in the tables above.